 I used a coral, turquoise, and bright pink color scheme.
 So when I saw that Tulip for Your Home had all three of these colors and darling stencils I realized that a cute closet may be possible after all!

-I bought 4 Tulip Stencils 3- 8″ stencils and 1- 14″ x 14″, 1 Tulip paint roller, Tulip stencil adhesive spray, and a three different colors of Tulip paints: Coral, Aqua, and Raspberry.
+I bought 4 Tulip Stencils 3- 8″ stencils and 1- 14″ x 14″, 1 Tulip paint roller, Tulip stencil adhesive spray, and three different colors of Tulip paints: Coral, Aqua, and Raspberry.

 I also found storage totes in Joann’s and a closet shoe holder on sale.